 Quality Of Light Makes or Breaks an Image

-4) If you are stuck shooting in midday sun there are a few ways to improve your quality of light for better images.
+If you are stuck shooting in the midday sun, there are a few ways to improve your quality of light for better images.
 Look for open shade to shoot in while the sun is still high.
-If shade isn’t an option you can use ND or Polarizing filters to decrease the intensity of light, neutralize strong contrast, or saturate colors.
+If the shade isn’t an option, you can use ND or Polarizing filters to decrease the intensity of light, neutralize strong contrast, or saturate colors.
 They will also allow you to shoot using a wide open aperture without overexposing your image in extremely-lit scenarios.

 The opposite problem is not having enough light.
-Consider cameras that can handle higher ISO settings without getting overly grainy, such as the Sony a7SII or the Canon 5D Mark IV.
-Never underestimate the importance of a well-used flash!
-They can take away from the “candid look” but if used correctly can also add some pop.
-Check out our Beginner’s Guide to Achieving Better Flash Photos.
+Consider cameras that can handle higher ISO settings without getting overly grainy, such as the Sony a7S II or the Canon 5D Mark IV.
+Never underestimate the importance of a flash!
+They can take away from the “candid look” but if used correctly, they can also add some pop.

 Keep Calm and TSA Carry-On

-5) Choosing the right camera bag for your reunion shouldn’t be undervalued.
-It’s easy to focus so much on gear that you forget out you’re going to carry it all!
-Camera bags are specially designed to hold items such as extra memory cards and extra batteries so you don’t miss a great photo at the end of a long day because your battery is drained or memory card full.
+Choosing the right camera bag for your reunion shouldn’t be undervalued.
+It’s easy to focus so much on gear that you forget about how you’re going to carry it all!
+Camera bags are specially designed to hold items such as extra memory cards and extra batteries.
+You don’t want to miss a great photo at the end of a long day because your battery is drained or your memory card is full.
 Many are designed with exterior waterproofing and supportive interior padding to protect against Murphy’s Law.

 You have your gear, extra memory cards, and charged batteries.
-You’ve reunited with your family and your ready to take some pictures!
-You’ve won the battle but it’s time to start the war!
-Time is moving fast and people are fighting for your attention, either to engage in conversation or ask for help.
+You’ve reunited with your family and you’re ready to take some pictures!
+Time is moving quickly and people are fighting for your attention, either to engage in conversation or ask for help.
 Work out your camera settings beforehand, even if it’s just an educated guess that you fine tune later.

-7) Don’t sit in one place and expect things to happen around you.
-Move around, make eye contact, smile, and even engage in small talk to coax a candid smile.
-This interaction will warm people up to the lens and make them feel less awkward when it’s pointed at them, especially if you are going for a more candid look.
+Don’t sit in one place and expect things to happen around you.
+Move around, make eye contact, and engage in small talk to create a candid smile.
+This interaction will warm people up to the lens and make them feel less awkward.
 Be kind when you perceive people getting tense around the camera and simply move on.

-8) There will always be subjects who love the spotlight and those who shy away from it.
+There will always be subjects who love the spotlight and those who shy away from it.
 Keep tabs on what you’ve shot to avoid repetitive pictures of the same people.
 You’ll be more aware of when your shy family member is in their element and forgotten about the camera.
-This may require keeping your distance with a telephoto lens and accepting the light they’re in instead of trying to drag them into good light.
+This may require keeping your distance with a telephoto lens and accepting whatever light they’re in.

 Is there a traditional family food representative of your time together?
 Photograph it being prepared and enjoyed.
-So much thought goes into the details of an event to make your family reunion unique and documenting these things will give breadth to your story, even if they seem like basic things at the time.
+So much thought goes into the details of an event to make your family reunion unique.
+Documenting these things will give breadth to your story, even if they seem like basic things at the time.

 Don’t leave yourself out of the shot either!
-Set your camera on a tripod and figure out beforehand how the self-timer works so once everyone is arranged all you have to do is run into the scene.
+Set your camera on a tripod and figure out beforehand how the self-timer works on your camera so once everyone is arranged all you have to do is run into the scene.